DRD161/Employee-Directory/README.md

 git clone https://github.com/DRD161/Employee-Directory.git
 ```

-After cloning the repo install npm packages.
+After cloning the repo cd into the directory it was cloned to and install the npm packages.
 To install packages open your terminal run:

 ```
 npm install